Council of the Indies: 16th century

 The Council of the Indies was usually headed by an ecclesiastic, but the councilors were generally non-clerics trained in law.
 In later years, nobles and royal favorites were in the ranks of councilors, as well as men who had experience in the high courts (Audiencias) of the Indies.
 A key example of such an experienced councilor was Juan de Solórzano Pereira, author of Política Indiana, who served in Peru prior to being named to the Council of the Indies and led the project on the Laws of the Indies.
 Other noteworthy Presidents of the Council were :es:Francisco Tello de Sandoval; :es:Juan de Ovando y Godoy; Pedro Moya de Contreras, former archbishop of Mexico; and Luis de Velasco, marqués de Salinas, former viceroy of both Mexico and Peru.

-Although initially the Council had responsibility for all aspects of the Indies, under Philip II the financial aspects of the empire were shifted to the Council on Finance in 1556-57, a source of conflict between the two councils, especially since Spanish America came to be the source of the empire's wealth.
+Although initially the Council had responsibility for all aspects of the Indies, under Philip II the financial aspects of the empire were shifted to the Council of Finance in 1556–57, a source of conflict between the two councils, especially since Spanish America came to be the source of the empire's wealth.
 When the Holy Office of the Inquisition was established as an institution in Mexico and Lima in the 1570s, the Council of the Indies was removed from control.
-The head of the Supreme Council of the Inquisition, :es:Juan de Ovando y Godoy became president of the Council of the Indies 1571-75.
+The head of the Supreme Council of the Inquisition, Juan de Ovando y Godoy became president of the Council of the Indies 1571–75.
 He was appalled by the ignorance of the Indies by those serving on the Council.
 He sought the creation of a general description of the territories, which was never completed, but the Relaciones geográficas were the result of that project.

 The height of the Council's power was in the sixteenth century.
 Its power declined and the quality of the councillors decreased.
 In the final years of the Habsburg dynasty, some appointments were sold or were accorded to people obviously unqualified, such as a nine-year-old boy, whose father had rendered services to the crown.

+17th century

+A Royal Decree dated August 25, 1600, endorsed by the secretary Pedro Franqueza, favorite of Lerma, established a Chamber of the Indies, similar to the Chamber of Castile.
+The first three counselors to form the Chamber of the Indies were Álvarez de Toledo, Aponte, and Molina de Medrano, whose titles were issued on January 19, 1601.
+Alonso Molina de Medrano took his oath as the first chamberlain of the Indies five days later.